 Here are six ways to stop drinking alcohol:

-Here are nine ways to reduce, or cut back on, alcohol use:
+Here are nine ways to reduce, or cut back on alcohol use:

 List the reasons why you want to cut back and refer to the list for motivation.

 Keep track of when you drink, how much, what you’re doing, and how you feel before, during, and after drinking.

 This will naturally reduce cravings and urges to drink.

-- Drink slowly.
 Set a time for how long it will take you to sip a drink and try not to finish a drink sooner than this time.